100+ Best Fundraising Ideas for Everyone in 2024

 5 Summer Fundraising Ideas

-Right from excursions to ice-cream parties and golf tournaments, summer comes with many fun fundraising opportunities.
-Raise more funds with these unique ideas during summer.
+From outdoor excursions to ice cream parties and golf tournaments, summer comes with many fun fundraising opportunities.
+Raise more donations with these unique ideas that are perfect for warmer weather!

 60. Summer Excursions

-As the days get warmer, more and more people look for ways to get out of the city.
-Respond to this need by organizing summer excursions or hikes.
+As the days get warmer, more and more people look for ways to get out of the house.
+Respond to this need by organizing summer excursions or hikes!

-The simplest excursion to organize is a one-day excursion to a nearby forest or a national park, but if you want to really take it up a notch, you could add these to your hike/camping:
+The simplest excursion to organize is a simple day trip to a nearby forest or a national park.
+If you want to really take it up a notch, you could add these to create a full experience:

 Wildflower hikes: Follow the blooms with a guide.